eladiw/botframework_multiprompt/README.md

 # Botframework MultiPrompt

-The existing botframework prompts allow you to choose only a specific input type, whether its a text, attachment or anything else.
+The existing node.js botframework [Prompt](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-dialog-prompt) class is only able to process one input type, whether its a text, attachment or anything else.
+Such functionality is limiting and requires users to make muliple linear requests to recieve the information they want using an image or text as input.

-To select a prompt dynamically you had to use 'choice prompt' prior to the actual desired prompt, which negatively affects the user experience.
-This custom prompt allows the user to enter text OR a single attachment dynamically.
+This module provides a custom [Prompt](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-dialog-prompt)  implementation allows dynamic processing of either text or attachments with one unified query.

 ## Usage example
   ```